deqrocks/deq/README.md

 For example, the Android app can automatically put selected containers or servers to sleep when you plug in your phone at night — and wake them again when you unplug it in the morning.

+### Your Control Layer

+The core remains lean.
+How you extend it is up to you.

+HTTP API connects Home Assistant, Tasker, or your custom scripts.
+Extension API lets you write Python that adds custom sections to the web interface.
+Drop shell scripts into `/opt/deq/scripts/` for quick automation.

+DeQ provides the infrastructure.
+You build what you need.

 ![DeQ Connectivity](assets/DeQ-connectivity.svg)
 ---